toptensoftware/JsonKit/readme.md

 }
 ~~~

-The IJsonLoadField interface can be used to "fix up" incorrect incoming JSON data.
+The `IJsonLoadField` interface can be used to "fix up" incorrect incoming JSON data.
 For example,
-imagine a situation where a numeric ID field was incorrectly provided by a server as a string
+imagine a situation where a numeric `id` field was incorrectly provided by a server as a string
 (enclosed in quotes) instead of a plain number.

 ~~~csharp